nicolasn1979/PersonalWork/README.md

 # TextAnalyserLib

-Welcome to the TextAnalyserLib repository TextAnalyserLib provides a light implementation of "In Order" Traveral of Binary Search and Threaded Trees.
+Welcome to the TextAnalyserLib repository.
+TextAnalyserLib provides a light implementation of "In Order" Traveral of Binary Search and Threaded Trees.
 TextAnalyserLib is written in C# and targets the .NET Framework.